sophon-crypto/fairstaking1kv/1kv-edst.md

 ### 3.3 data analysis

-We will provide the corresponding thousand- validators.kusama.network/#/leaderboard The same data analysis interface can help 1kV team to improve the relevant operation effect.
-I hope 1kV team can also provide corresponding suggestions.
+We will provide the data anlyasis page for this project like 1KV-leaderboard page (https://thousand-validators.kusama.network/#/leaderboard).
+This page includes the node with support from individual nominator and provides the related information to help individual nominator to make decision.

 ### 3.4 key points

 We hope to build a bridge between the 1kV project and the Polkadot app through this project, and then help the community better.
-The algorithm itself should not mention the particularly important points in the early stage, but focus on the formation of such a mechanism and how to iterate in the future, and how free developers like us participate in the work, which we want to explore and mine.
+The algorithm itself should not the  important points in the early stage, but focus on the mechanism and how to implement iteration development in the future.

 ## 4、 Scalability

-Firstly, it supports KSM system and allows KSM nominators to be pledged to 1kV nodes.
-Later, it can support the pledge of dot nominators to 1kV nodes.
+Firstly, it supports Kusama 1KV in the first and Later, it can support the Polkadot 1KV plan.

 ## 5、 Time plan